Last Updated February 18, 2020

 Respect in the Workplace

 Vegan Outreach is committed to providing a safe working environment for all its employees, staff members, apprentices, contractors, and volunteers, and recognizes every individual’s inherent dignity.
 This means we will operate a zero-tolerance policy where we believe in providing and maintaining a work environment that is free from discrimination and harassment, including sexual harassment.
 In addition to complying with all non-discrimination laws in each of the countries in which we work, the goal of this policy is to help create a culture where every individual is treated with respect.

-All allegations of discrimination or harassment will be taken seriously, and there will be no retaliation for making such allegations.
+All allegations of discrimination or harassment will be taken seriously, and there will be no retaliation for making such allegations in good faith.
 Complaints will be kept as confidential as reasonably possible and records will be kept in a confidential file.
 If anyone covered by this policy is found to have harassed or discriminated against another, they will face disciplinary action up to and including dismissal from Vegan Outreach.